 Roadmap for space

-The concept of territory has been very clearly defined in international law, and does not include 'artificial territories' such as satellites, just as full independence is not granted to aircraft, ships or oil platforms.Frans von der Dunk, professor of space law at Nebraska College.
+The concept of territory has been very clearly defined in international law, and does not include 'artificial territories' such as satellites, just as full independence is not granted to airplanes, ships or oil platforms.Frans von der Dunk, professor of space law at Nebraska College.

 Other activities carried out in this time frame are the first elections of an Asgardian parliament (with a premier, Lembit Opik, of a liberal democratic orientation) and the launch of the first research satellite, Asgardia-1, which took place in 2017.